Amirrezahmi/Image-Decoding/README.md

      ```bash
    python main.py
      ```
-5. Select your image or press "Default Picture" to begin the decoding process.
+5. Select your image or press "Default Picture" button to begin the decoding process.

 ## How to Play